Bill Walton Suggests UCLA Should Look to Barack Obama as Next Basketball Coach

 UCLA fired men's basketball head coach Steve Alford on Monday after a 7-6 start.

 On Thursday, UCLA hosted Stanford in its Pac-12 opener, and Dave Pasch and Bill Walton of ESPN had the call.
-Pasch asked Walton, a former UCLA star who won two NCAA championships, who he thought the next Bruins coach should be.
+Pasch asked Walton, a former UCLA star with two NCAA championships, who he thought the next Bruins coach should be.

 Walton offered the following response: